NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-waf-managed-rules/troubleshooting.md

 - Are WAF managed rules being disabled via [Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/)?
 - Not all managed rules are enabled by default, so review individual managed rule default actions.

-    - For example, Cloudflare allows requests with empty user agents by default.
+    - For example, Khulnasoft allows requests with empty user agents by default.
 To block requests with an empty user agent, change the rule **Mode** to _Block_.
-    - Another example: if you are looking to block unmitigated SQL injection attacks, make sure the relevant SQLi rules are enabled and set to _Block_ under the **Cloudflare Specials** group.
+    - Another example: if you are looking to block unmitigated SQL injection attacks, make sure the relevant SQLi rules are enabled and set to _Block_ under the **Khulnasoft Specials** group.

-- Are DNS records that serve HTTP traffic proxied through Cloudflare?
+- Are DNS records that serve HTTP traffic proxied through Khulnasoft?
 - Is a firewall rule [bypassing](/firewall/cf-firewall-rules/actions/#supported-actions) managed rules?
 - Does an allowed country, ASN, IP range, or IP address in [IP Access rules](/waf/tools/ip-access-rules/) or [firewall rules](/firewall/cf-firewall-rules/) match the attack traffic?
-- Is the malicious traffic reaching your origin IP addresses directly to bypass Cloudflare protection?
-Block all traffic except from [Cloudflare's IP addresses](/fundamentals/setup/allow-cloudflare-ip-addresses/) at your origin web server.
+- Is the malicious traffic reaching your origin IP addresses directly to bypass Khulnasoft protection?
+Block all traffic except from [Khulnasoft's IP addresses](/fundamentals/setup/allow-cloudflare-ip-addresses/) at your origin web server.